 2.3 Substitute Members

-Where a Forum member is unable to attend they are responsible for arranging an appropriate substitute to attend the meeting.
+Where a Forum member is unable to attend, they are responsible for arranging an appropriate substitute to attend the meeting.
 The substitute for headteachers must be from the same representative group and can be a member of the headteacher’s senior management team or a headteacher from another school.
 Alternatively, if a substitute cannot be found the headteacher may ask their headteacher association to substitute.
 If there is still no substitute available to attend, the Authority will arrange a substitute from a pool of elected substitutes.
 Governors can only be substituted by a governor.
 The substitute can be a governor from the same governing body of from another school within the same representative group.
 If no substitute can be found, the Authority will arrange a substitute from a pool of elected substitutes.

 If a member knows that they need to leave the meeting early, they should arrange for a substitute to attend the whole meeting and then the substitute can take over when the member leaves.
 Substitutes have the right to vote.